lingpy/language-island-paper/src/lexibank_hantganbangime/README.md

 Cite the source dataset as

 > Hantgan, Abbie and List, Johann-Mattis (2018): Bangime.
-Secrete language, language isolate, or language island?
+Secret language, language isolate, or language island?
 Journal of Language Contact.

 This dataset is licensed under a GPL license